-- I:2-40 a.
-No dependency exemption or child credit.
-A cousin must live with the taxpayers in order to qualify as a dependent as a cousin does not automatically meet the relationship test. - b.
-One dependency exemption.
+I:2-39 a.
+Not a dependent and no child credit.
+A cousin must live with the taxpayer in order to qualify as a dependent as a cousin does not automatically meet the relationship test.

+b.
+One dependent and \$500 child credit.
 Because the social security benefits are excluded from gross income, the father meets the gross income test.
+The father is not required to live with Bob to meet the relationship test.
+Although the father is not Bob's child, Bob and Ann are allowed a \$500 child credit for him because the father is a dependent who is not a qualifying child under age 17.

-The father is not required to live with Bob to meet the relationship test. - c.
-One dependency exemption, no child credit.
-The daughter is considered a qualifying child and, because she is a full-time student under age 24, the gross income test is not relevant.
-Because she is over 16, she does not qualify for the child credit.
+c.
+One dependent and one \$500 child credit.
+The daughter is a qualifying child and, because she is a full-time student under age 24, the gross income test is not relevant.
+Because she is over 16, she does not qualify for the \$2,000 child credit.